yifanwu/yifanwu.github.com/posts/md/notebook.md

 by [Yifan](/)

 Programming notebooks are a popular medium for data analysis.
-In addition to code, rich text, and visualizations, notebooks can support interactions, such as [ipywidgets](https://github.com/jupyter-widgets/ipywidgets")
-, or direct javascript integration in [observables](https://observablehq.com/").
+In addition to code, rich text, and visualizations, notebooks can support interactions, such as [ipywidgets](https://github.com/jupyter-widgets/ipywidgets"), or direct javascript integration in [observables](https://observablehq.com/").
 The rich range of functionalities supported by notebooks makes them an ideal target for tools that aid in data analysis, supporting code, visuals, and interactions.

 For instance, projects like [kepler.gl](https://medium.com/vis-gl/exploring-geospatial-data-with-kepler-gl-cf655839628f"), [ipyvega](https://github.com/vega/ipyvega"), and my research project, [Midas](https://github.com/yifanwu/midas), all have integrations to Jupyter Notebook.

 This post will discuss a model for implementing custom interactive widgets to Python notebooks.
 The high-level concepts should generalize to other notebooks, such as Jupyter Lab, Colab, and [deepnote](https://www.deepnote.com/).
 By the end of the post, you should realize that we can do much beyond the `ipywidgets` provided.
-We can change the UI beyond just the output area of the cell---we can, for instance, make a dashboard!
-We can update the UI based not just on UI event---we can, for instance, listen to events triggered by code execution.
+We can change the UI beyond just the output area of the cell, to e.g., a dashboard, and based not just on UI event but also function calls.

 If you are not interested in implementation details, feel free to toggle the content: <a data-toggle="collapse" data-target=".collapse" style="font-weight: bold;">Toggle Details</a>.